 March always brings us one of our favorite events and we are not talking about spring… but St. Patrick’s Day!
-Every March 17, Ireland and a large part of the world are dyed green to celebrate this day and Madrid want to be part of it too.
-This old Irish saying seems to be particularly true during this day: “There are only two types of people in the world, the Irish and those who wish they were”.
+Every March 17, Ireland and a large part of the world are dyed green to celebrate this day, and Madrid wants to be part of it too.
+This old Irish saying seems to ring particularly true during this day: “There are only two types of people in the world, the Irish and those who wish they were”.

 SAINT PATRICK, IRELAND’S PATRON

-Saint Patrick, Ireland’s patron is one of the most celebrated saints around the world.
+Saint Patrick, Ireland’s patron, is one of the most celebrated saints around the world.
 He was the first person to preach Christianity in Ireland, which was pagan land at the end of the fourth century.
-Today is the third country with more Catholics in the West, only behind Italy and Spain.
+Today is the country with the third-most Catholics in the West, only behind Italy and Spain.

 It makes sense that March 17 is one of the most celebrated days in the world since in the nineteenth century many Irish emigrated to avoid famine, getting other countries involved in their traditions, including the celebration of St. Patrick’s Day.
 Full of parades, parties, and beer, lots of beer.

 The Munich parade is the largest in Europe attracting 25,000 participants and spectators, but the Department of Foreign Affairs and Trade of Ireland helps to organize more than 350 events in 100 countries around the world.
 So, even if you are not in Ireland, nothing will stop you from celebrating your national holiday!

 You may have noticed that in St. Patrick everyone is wearing green, although, did you know that this color was not always associated with this holiday?
 The first representations of Saint Patrick show him dressed in blue and the official color of his religious Order is light blue.